Creating a goal you?ll want to reach

 Review them!
 How do you know if you?ve hit your targets without checking?
 Set a regular appointment in your schedule to review your business plans and goals, perhaps monthly or quarterly.
 Don?t be afraid to tweak or change them if they are not working for you.

 Want to see how I do it?

 I mentioned in the previous blog that earning a certain amount of money per quarter meant that I could take my family on holidays.
 Focussing on that end result, the benefit, helps to keep me on track and motivated to achieve those financial goals.

 Some more examples of the real benefits of hitting my goals:

 Hitting my target amount of client bookings per month means I can have the rest of the time off, having lunch with friends, visiting family, and being with my children.

 Devising an online program for my services has the benefit of being able to work with more people, and increase revenue, without increasing the amount of time I spend working.

-Increasing number of followers/likers on my social media pages means I am building a ‘tribe’ of engaged mums in business who will like and share my content, spread the word about my services and hopefully result in more clients.
+Increasing number of engaged followers on my social media pages means I am building a community of engaged mums in business who will like and share my content, spread the word about my services and hopefully result in more clients.

 Hopefully you can see how adding the benefit to the goals, makes it so much more attractive!
 You can see in real terms exactly what you can do or have if you hit that goal, and it?s something that means something to you.
 It?s still the result of more money, more clients and more time off, but set out with a specific and attractive benefit to your life.
 That should keep you on track why would you not want to achieve those things!